 An EDP Epoch is either an Individual EDP Epoch or a Group EDP Epoch:

-An Individual EDP Epoch is initiated by a non-AP MLD and shall be acknowledged by its associated AP MLD.
+An Individual EDP Epoch request is initiated by a non-AP MLD and associated AP MLD shall send a response.
 The EDP Epoch parameters of an individual EDP Epoch are negotiated by a non-AP MLD with its associated AP MLD as defined in the subclause 10.y.3.1 individual EDP Epoch negotiation.
-The non-AP MLD applies the negotiated EDP Epoch parameters of the Individual EDP Epoch to determine corresponding one or more EDP Epoch start times.
+The non-AP MLD applies the negotiated EDP Epoch parameters, of the Individual EDP Epoch, to determine corresponding EDP Epoch sequence of one or more EDP Epoch start times.

 A Group EDP Epoch is initiated by an AP MLD by advertising the EDP Epoch parameters to a set of non-AP MLDs as defined in the subclause 10.y.3.2 Group EDP Epoch advertisement.
-Each non-AP MLD of the set of non-AP MLDs applies the advertised EDP Epoch parameters of the Group EDP Epoch to determine the same one or more EDP Epoch start times.
+Each non-AP MLD of the set of non-AP MLDs applies the advertised EDP Epoch parameters of the Group EDP Epoch to determine the same EDP Epoch sequence of one or more EDP Epoch start times.

 10.y.2 Active and Retiring EDP Epochs determination